A Budget-Friendly Day in Saratoga Springs, NY: Top Things to Do on the Cheap

 Think the track always has to be an expensive experience?
 Not necessarily!
 Saratoga Race Course offers a few different types of tours at low or no cost.

-Tours are held each racing day of the summer meet, except Travers Day.
-Get an overview of the facility, check out the unique landscapes and architecture, and get an inside peek at the track's backstretch area.
+Tours are held each racing day of the summer meet, except for Travers Day and Labor Day.
+Get an overview of the facility, check out the unique landscapes and architecture, and enjoy an inside peek at the track's backstretch area.

-Also during the summer, you can have breakfast on The Porch of the Clubhouse - the track allows you to bring in outside food, so more savings for you!
+Also during the summer, you can have breakfast on The Porch of the Clubhouse.
 This is a unique opportunity to see the horses work out in the morning.
-Admission is free (fee for breakfast); there is a fee for trackside parking but it is refundable if you leave before 10am.
+Admission is free (fee for breakfast); there is also a fee for trackside parking but it is refundable if you leave before 10am.